 4 Ways to Prevent Workplace Burnout

+Wondering how to prevent workplace burnout?
 When you have projects, presentations, and deadlines piling on top of each other, it’s easy to get lost in it all.
-When the stress becomes overwhelming, you put yourself at risk for burnout on the job, a state that will make it even harder for you to handle all of your responsibilities.
+When the stress becomes overwhelming, you put yourself at risk for burnout on the job, which will make it even harder for you to handle all your responsibilities.

-Workplace burnout goes beyond being tired or a little bit overworked.
 When you experience burnout, you face inhibiting problems, such as the inability to concentrate or focus, lasting exhaustion, loss of motivation, or even emotional withdrawal.
 Although being overstressed typically entails too much, burnout entails not enough; namely, not enough hope, motivation, or energy to complete your work or deal with responsibilities.
-There is no question, then, that that the effects of burnout can negatively impact your productivity, personal life, and career.
+There is no question, then, that burnout can negatively impact productivity, personal life, and career.

 So, what causes burnout?
-It’s the result of chronic and extreme stress.
-When too much stress continues for a long period of time, you become unable to deal with it any longer.
-Typically, the stress stems from responsibilities at work, but often, you can place the stress on yourself.
-If you are taking on extra jobs or extra work to get ahead in the workplace or climb the corporate ladder, you may find yourself causing your own burnout.
+Workplace burnout is the result of chronic and extreme stress.
+Typically, the tension stems from work responsibilities, but you can often place the stress on yourself.
+When too much stress continues for an extended period of time, you become unable to deal with it any longer.
+If you are taking on extra jobs or work to get ahead in the workplace or climb the corporate ladder, you may be causing your own burnout.

 However, if you have a lot of work responsibilities, burnout on the job is not inevitable.
 Here are four ways to prevent burnout.